pmharris77/home-assistant-vibecode-agent/README.md

 find the problem, and fix it.
 ```

-### What Cursor AI Can Do
+### What Vibecode Agent Can Do

-With this add-on and [MCP integration](https://github.com/Coolver/home-assistant-mcp), Cursor AI can:
+With this add-on and [MCP integration](https://github.com/Coolver/home-assistant-mcp), AI IDE can:

 ✅ **Analyze YOUR configuration** - detects your actual devices and entities
 ✅ **Create complex systems autonomously** - 10+ interconnected automations